TaizAlves/TaizAlves/README.md

 I´m a citizen of the world! 🌎

-It´s been only a few year that I discovered data science, programming and all this amazing world.
+It´s been only a few year that I discovered data science, Machine Learning, AI, programming and all this amazing world.
 It was not planned, I was just being curious but it got me: I could have fun and work at the same time.

 Every day is a new challenge, sometimes I feel more lost than ever, but that´s the game and I´m *all in*.